happyshawnqian/pdsnd_github/README.md

 A Bikeshare system simulator

 ### Files used
 .gitignore
 bikeshare.py
 README.md

 ### Credits
 Thanks Udacity for the great project!
-I learned a lot from course on git.
+I learned a lot from the git course.